 I don’t qualify for most social programs, yet I cannot afford hearing aids.
 Would I qualify for your program?

-What are the Federal Poverty Guidelines and how do I know if I qualify?
+What are the Assistance Income Guidelines and how do I know if I qualify?

-The Federal Poverty Guidelines are issued each year in the Federal Register by the Department of Health and Human Services (HHS).
-The guidelines help determine financial eligibility for certain programs.
-This chart below will shows qualifying annual income by the number of people in your household.
+The table below shows the guidelines we use to determine qualifying annual income by the number of people in your household.
 All income earned in the family is counted towards your annual income.